Regulators target money market funds after COVID-19 turmoil

 Central banks and securities regulators at the FSB have clashed in the past over funds, with central bank attempts to clone bank capital and liquidity rules rebuffed by market watchdogs.

-A more consensual approach is likely this time round to focus on reinforcing existing tools like “gates” and extra fees at times of high redemptions.
+A more consensual approach is likely this time round to focus on reinforcing existing tools such as “gates” and extra fees at times of high redemptions.
 Money market reform is a priority for Italy, which takes over the G20 presidency next year.

 The Bank of England has suggested it may need to offer non-banks access to its liquidity in the same way banks can.

-The FSB said there is a need to avoid “moral hazard” or an expectation that central banks would act again as a safety net for struggling funds in the next crisis.
+The FSB said there was a need to avoid “moral hazard”, or an expectation that central banks would act again as a safety net for struggling funds in the next crisis.

 In clearing, some regulators have suggested higher levels of margin in normal times to avoid hefty increases in rocky markets that in March triggered a search for cash by requesting redemptions from funds.